 October 11, 2018 at 4:27 PM

-In short, no. Despite conflicting information, it is not technically illegal to get behind the wheel of a vehicle without any shoes on.
-You can even legally wear flip flops or high heels.
+Despite conflicting information, it's not technically illegal to get behind the wheel of a vehicle without any shoes on.
+You can even legally drive wearing flip flops or high heels.

 There is a but.
 You have to be able to operate the controls safely.
-So, if you're involved in a road traffic incident as a result of you not being able to operate the brakes effectively when driving barefoot or wearing impractical footwear, this is illegal.
+So, it's illegal to be the driver involved in a road traffic incident as a result of not being able to operate the brakes effectively when driving barefoot or wearing impractical footwear.

 The ability to bring a car to a stop is essential for road safety and is something that can be put in jeopardy by drivers without shoes on their feet.
 There are various challenges that any driver is likely to encounter if they choose to drive barefoot.